ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 > the assessment being reviewed, rather than spend time learning
 > the features of a novel assessment model.

-Therefore there are two benefits to simulating with SS: (1) much of the model has already been built (research can then progress rapidly and with less chance of errors) and checked and (2) the results are directly applicable to the tools used by stock assessment scientists --- in fact, used by all Western US assessments.
+Therefore there are two benefits to simulating with SS:
+(1) much of the model has already been built and checked (research can then progress rapidly and with less chance of errors) (2) the results are directly applicable to the tools used by stock assessment scientists --- in fact, used by all Western US assessments (REF?).

 There are, however, many complications to conducting large-scale, rapid, and reproducible stock-assessment simulations.
 Complications include how to manage data and file structure, how to avoiding coding errors, how to repeatedly manipulate simulation models to ask specific questions, and how to translate models and questions across stocks and species.
-[Maybe delete this or go into how most solutions are GUI right now]Further, while the statistical software R has become the standard for data analysis and visualization, and the stock-assessment framework Stock Synthesis is increasingly the standard for fisheries stock assessment, we lack a generalized framework to link the two in a simulation context.
+[Maybe delete this or go into how most solutions are GUI right now] Further, while the statistical software R has become the standard for data analysis and visualization, and the stock-assessment framework Stock Synthesis is increasingly the standard for fisheries stock assessment, we lack a generalized framework to link the two in a simulation context.

 In this paper we introduce ss3sim, a software package for the popular statistical programming language R that facilitates large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
 We begin by outlining the general philosophy of ss3sim, and describing its functions.
 Then, to demonstrate how a researcher might conduct a stock-assessment simulation with ss3sim, we work through an example starting at a research question and ending with plots and interpretation of the output.
 Our example includes considerations for setting up operating and estimation models, choosing a folder structure, model testing, and output manipulation and plotting.
 We conclude by discussing how ss3sim complements other stock assessment simulation software and outlining research questions our accessible and general SS simulation framework could address.

 # The ss3sim framework #

 ## Terminology ##
-Throughout this paper we refer to a number of terms which we defined here.
+Throughout this paper we refer to a number of terms which we define here.
 We use the term *operating model* (OM) to refer to the model that represents the underlying true dynamics of the system.
-We use the term *estimation model* (EM) refer to the model used to estimate quantities of interest.
+We use the term *estimation model* (EM) to refer to the model used to estimate quantities of interest.
-Whereasa the OM refers to the underlying truth, the EM generates our perception of that truth.
+Whereas the OM refers to the underlying truth, the EM generates our perception of that truth.
 We use the term *scenario* to refer to a combination of operating and estimation model *cases*.
-An OM case might be natural mortality that follows a random walk, an EM case might be estimating a fixed parameter for natural mortality, and the combination of these two cases along with all other specified conditions creates a scenario.
+For example, an OM case might be natural mortality that follows a random walk, an EM case might be estimating a fixed parameter for natural mortality, and the combination of these two cases along with all other specified conditions creates a scenario.
-We refer to *iterations* as replicates of a scenario with potentially new process and observation error added with each replicate.
+We refer to *iterations* or *replicates* as repeated simulations of a scenario with potentially new process and observation error added each time.
 A simulation therefore refers to the combination of all scenarios and iterations.

 ## General philosophy ##
 We designed ss3sim to be reproducible, flexible, and rapid.
-To be reproducible, ss3sim allows for the simulation to be documented in code and plaintext control files.
+*Reproducible*: ss3sim allows for the simulation to be documented in code and plaintext control files.
-Further, the plaintext control files refer to individual cases, which allows researchers to reuse control files as much as possible across scenarios to make some relation code easier to understand and less error-prone. ss3sim than keeps all SS3 output files as well as generating its own log files along the way for documentation.
+Further, the plaintext control files refer to individual cases, which allows researchers to reuse control files as much as possible across scenarios.
+This reduces the chance for errors and makes the exploration of new scenarios rapid and simple. ss3sim than retains all SS3 output files as well as generating its own log files for documentation.

-To be flexible, ss3sim allows the user to specify their own OM and EM using all the possibilities of SS3. ss3sim can take input in a number of forms (in R list format or through control files), and return output in a standard, separated value (CSV) format allowing  researchers to work with the output either using the package provided functions or their own tools.
+*Flexible*: ss3sim allows the user to specify their own OM and EM using all the possible configurations of SS3. ss3sim can take input in a number of forms (in R list format or through control files), and return output in a standard comma-separated-value (.csv) format allowing researchers to work with the output either using the package provided functions or their own tools.

-To be rapid, ss3sim relies on SS3, which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available today.
+*Rapid*: First, ss3sim relies on SS3, which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available today (REF).
-Further, we built ss3sim so that it is easy to deploy across multiple computers or multiple researchers and re-combine the output.
+Second, we built ss3sim so that it is easy to deploy across multiple computers or multiple researchers and re-combine the output.
+The scenarios are stored in a flat folder structure so they can be easily re-combined.
-The package provides a number of functions to make visualization easy so that users are more likely to visualize their models and therefore more likely to detect errors quickly and understand their models.
+Third, the package provides a number of functions to make visualization fast and easy.
+Access to quick visualization tools means that users are more likely to graphically explore their models and are therefore more likely to detect errors and understand their simulation output as they introduce complexity.
 Finally, ss3sim minimizes the amount of bookkeeping simulation code that researchers have to write so that they can concentrate on the science itself.

 ## General structure ##

-An ss3sim simulation requires three types of input: (1) a base model of the underlying truth (an SS3 OM), (2) a base model of how you will assess that truth (an SS3 EM), (3) and a set of cases that deviate from these base models that you want to compare (configuration arguments either as R lists or plaintext control files). ss3sim works, in general, by converting simulation arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files at the appropriate stage along with running the OM and EM as needed.
+An ss3sim simulation requires three types of input:
+(1) a base model of the underlying truth (an SS3 OM), (2) a base model of how you will assess that truth (an SS3 EM), (3) and a set of cases that deviate from these base models that you want to compare (configuration arguments provide as R list objects or plaintext control files). ss3sim works, in general, by converting simulation arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files at an appropriate stage along with running the OM and EM as needed.

 ## Low-level generic ss3sim functions ##

-See Table 1 for description of functions.
-See Figure 1 for the functions fit into the general structure. ss3sim functions are divided into three types of functions:
+See Table 1 for description of the main functions.
+We show how the functions fit into the general structure of a stock assessment simulation in Figure 1. ss3sim functions are divided into three types of functions:

 1. Functions that manipulate SS configuration files.
 These manipulations generate an underlying "truth" (OM) and control our assessment of those models (EM).

 2. Functions that conduct simulations.
 These functions generate a folder structure, call manipulation functions, run `SS3` as needed, and save the output.

 3. Functions for analyzing and plotting simulation output.

 ## High-level tailored ss3sim functions ##

-- an example framework
+- `run_ss3sim` also see `run_fish600` for an example custom wrapper function for a specific set of projects
 - because it relies on manipulation of these configuration files, it's important the config files match a specific format
 - general framework, because you start with your own OM and EM, and a wide variety of questions are then available through manipulations of ..., ...

 # An example simulation with ss3sim #

+(unsure how much of this will go in the main paper and how much will just be in the appendix... probably many of these details should be appendix only with just enough elements to give a flavour for what can be done in the main paper)

 ## Setting up the SS models ##

-- the (simple) research question
+- choosing a specific conditioning model or generic conditioning type
 - setting up the OM and EM SS models
 - things to keep in mind
 - running through SS to format as `.ss_new` files and renaming